Philipsburg Manor: History

 The land that would become Philipsburg Manor was first bought from Adriaen van der Donck, who had been granted a Dutch patroonship in New Netherland before the English takeover in 1664.
 Frederick Philipse I, Thomas Delavall, and Thomas Lewis purchased the first tracts in 1672 in current-day northern Yonkers.
-Philipse made several additional purchases between 1680 and 1686 from the Wiechquaeskeck and Sinsink Indian tribes, expanding the property both north and south; he also bought a small plot of land from the Tappans west of the Hudson River.
+Philipse made several additional purchases between 1680 and 1686 from the Wiechquaeskeck and Sinsink Indian tribes, expanding the property both north and south.
+He also bought from Dr. George Lockhart a "meadow at Tappan," a land plot west of the Hudson River.
+This acquisition allowed Philipse to maintain a strategic economic foothold on the other side of the river, across from the greater part of his estate.
 The manor comprised about 52000 acre of land.
 Philipse also bought out his partners' stakes during this time.

 The estate's boundaries were the Spuyten Duyvil Creek to the south, the Croton River to the north, the Hudson River to the west, and the Bronx River to the east.
-Philipse was granted a royal charter in 1693, creating the Manor of Philipsburg and making him first lord of the manor.
+Philipse was granted a royal charter in 1693, creating the Manor of Philipsburg (spelled as Philipsborogh in the royal charter) and making him first lord of the manor.
 Along with the three other main manors of the colony—Rensselaerswyck, Cortlandt, and Livingston—Philipsburg created one of the richest and most powerful families in the colony.
 When Philipse died in 1702, the manor was divided between his son, Adolphus Philipse, and grandson, Frederick Philipse II.
 Adolphus received the Upper Mills property, which extended from Dobbs Ferry to the Croton River.
-Frederick II was given the Lower Mills, which included the family seat, Philipse Manor Hall, at the confluence of the then Neperhan River (today's Saw Mill) and Hudson Rivers; the two parcels were reunited on his uncle's death.
+Frederick II was given the Lower Mills, which included the family seat, Philipse Manor Hall, at the confluence of the then Neperhan River (today's Saw Mill) and Hudson Rivers.
+The two parcels were reunited on his uncle's death.
 Frederick II's son, Frederick III, became the third lord of the manor in 1751.